19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 More information: Official website

-9. Angel Rock Trail
+9. Angel Rocks Trail

 Angel Rocks Trail.
 An awe inspiring view of the Northern Lights shot in Fairbanks.
 Keep reading to discover the best things to do in Fairbanks, Alaska on a budget.
 Make sure you cross off #5 from your bucket list.